720p vs 1080p: When Is It Time To Upgrade Your TV?

 Or…does it?

-This got me wondering what the real difference is between 720p vs 1080p TV’s, and at what point can you really see the difference.
+This got me wondering what the real difference between 720p vs. 1080p TVs is and at what point you can see the difference.

 So in this article, I’m going to explain the difference between 720p and 1080p (and 1080i).
-Then I’m going to explain why (and when) it makes a difference.
-Then, you can decide if you need to upgrade now, or whether that old 720p TV of yours still has some life left in it.
+Then I will explain why (and when) it makes a difference.
+Then, you can decide if you need to upgrade now or whether that old 720p TV of yours still has some life left in it.

 Let’s dive in!